manuel-serrano/hiphop/doc/api.md

 ### Local signals

-Input and output signals are defined at scope of the module, so every instructions can access to them, and there are visible on the environment via the reactive machine's API.
-However, Hiphop.js allow to create local signal, invisible for the global environment.

-Local signals must be embedded in a local scope, defined by `<Let>
+Hiphop.js allow to create local signal, invisible for the environment.
+There are defined on a local scope, defined by `<Let>
 ... </Let>`.
 Instructions embedded in this node are the only ones that can access to signal also defined in this scope.
 It must be defined as the following :